rahulyhg/daily-horoscope-wp-widget/readme.txt

 = Add this horoscope to a post or a page =

-1. Place [horoscope_wp] in the content to insert into a post.
+1. Place [wp_horoscope] in the content to insert into a post.

 == Frequently Asked Questions ==